eic/drich-dev/doc/github-migration.md

 # Transitioning from Gitlab to Github

+This guide is meant for those who are already using `drich-dev`.
+If you have started `drich-dev` from a "clean slate", this guide does not apply.

 ### Github access:
 - Request to join [EIC organization](https://github.com/eic)
 - Request to join [epic-devs](https://github.com/orgs/eic/teams/epic-devs)